differentprogramming/cx16-Embedded-solid/README.md

 For a while, I've been wanting to come up with a new language that people could use like the ubiquitous scripting languages, Python, Ruby and Lua but with somewhat more practical design decisions than these popular ones.
 But a COMPILER not an interpreter.
 And I want it to be relatively small and have a tiny but nice environment for debugging.

-Seeing this tiny machine makes the challenge tha much greater.
+Seeing this tiny machine makes the challenge that much greater.
 Can I implement something close to what I want on a 65c02 based machine?
 If I can, it will be a hack to be proud of.

 The language is called Solid which despite being somewhat object orients is not based on the SOLID acronym of OO design principles.
 I just picked that name because the language is has an emphasis on the concrete implementation of software.
 There are no abstractions that aren't worth the expense.
 No "everything is an object" like Smalltalk.
 No unlimited precision numbers that no one will ever need like Lisps.
 No "all collection types have been merged" like Lua.